-The mission is currently immersed in what is known as the stabilization phase, in which it is intended that the LAFs will be able to take charge of the situation without the need of UNIFIL presence.
+The mission is currently immersed in what is known as the stabilization phase, in which it is intended that the Lebanese Armed Forces (LAF) are able to monitor the situation without UNIFIL's presence.

 · November 23: The XXXII Lebanon Brigade on the basis of the “King Alfonso XIII” II Brigade of the Legion takes over from the XXXI Lebanon Brigade made up mostly by the XII “Guadarrama” Brigade.
 Brigadier General Marcos Llago is the Commander of the Spanish contingent and UNIFIL East Sector Commander.

 · May 25.
 The 12th Brigade “Guadarrama” replaces the 7th Brigade “Galicia” at the Base “Miguel de Cervantes” in Marjayoun.
 The General Rafael Colomer Martínez del Peral is the new Chief of the Spanish contingent and of the UNIFIL (United Nations Interim Force in Lebanon) Sector East.

 · April 8.
 Operation “Grey beret”.
 BRILIT´s engineers dismantle part of the old fence that separates Lebanon from Israel, for the sake of maintaining stability within the “Blue Line”.